Thousands of Amazon workers go on strike Thursday

 By Chris Isidore, CNN

-New York (CNN) — Members of the Teamsters union went on strike at Amazon early Thursday in a labor action set to spread to six facilities in four states coast to coast.
+New York (CNN) — Amazon drivers went on strike in four states across the country with less than a week to go before Christmas – but the company is saying it’s not going to affect your holiday deliveries.

-Amazon said that its operations will not be affected by any of the union’s actions.
-Although the Teamsters claim to represent 7,000 Amazon workers nationwide, that accounts for less than 1% of the company’s US workforce.
+Members of the Teamsters union are striking at seven facilities across four states, and even though the Teamsters claim to represent 7,000 Amazon workers nationwide, that accounts for less than 1% of the company’s US workforce.

+Beyond the usual labor complaints about wages and benefits, however, is that Amazon disputes that they’re Amazon employees at all, despite wearing Amazon vests, driving Amazon vans, and exclusively delivering Amazon packages.

 “If your package is delayed during the holidays, you can blame Amazon’s insatiable greed.
 We gave Amazon a clear deadline to come to the table and do right by our members.
 They ignored it,” said Teamsters General President Sean O’Brien, in a statement posted on X.